WITTGENSTEIN 2020 aqb-Budapest

 We started 2018 in House Wittgenstein Vienna, planned by Paul Engelmann and Ludwig Wittgenstein on behalf of his sister Margarethe Stonborough-Wittgenstein the Cultural Forum of Bulgaria.
 The Bulgarian government under the Minister of Culture Lydmila Zhivkova acquired the “Haus Wittgenstein” in 1975 and decided to transform the unique Palais into a notable cultural institute.
 Therefore it is obvious that our second stop through Europe is Bulgaria, Veliko Tarnovo, the former capital as well as the city of one of the Universities of Fine Arts in 2019.

-2020 we are traveling in areas of the former empire and where Wittgenstein has been during the WW I, aqb in Budapest and Podroom in Belgrade.
+2020 we are traveling in areas of the former empire and where Wittgenstein has been during the WW I, aqb in Budapest.
 Eva Maria Schartmüller points to the horrific consequences of chemical poison gases, used in the First World War, which turned countless men into psychological wrecks.
 The consequences of the poisoning were downplayed politically so as not to be complicit in the development.

 This period was marked by his search for a faith and his devotion to the Bible.
 The artists of Noima group used this approach to transform a traditional annual ritual into a philosophical dialogue about religion and higher spiritual powers.
 While Valentina Lapcheva, Laura Rambelli, Àgnes Hamvas and Hubert Hasler thematize speechlessness and examine a sentence from a Pollesch play “I can hear you but I don’t understand you” under new aspects.